drduh/YubiKey-Guide/README.md

 Also consider using a [paper copy](http://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup measure.

+You can also use the pre-compiled executables available at [veracrypt.fr](https://www.veracrypt.fr/en/Downloads.html)

 To format and encrypt a USB drive on Linux, first attach it and check its label:

     $ dmesg | tail